Slovenia 2020 "Mammal Fossils In Slovenia: Prohyracodon telleri"

 Fossil Prohyracodon telleri on stamp of Slovenia 2020

-On March 13th, 2020 Slovenian Post Authority issued the fifth stamp of their multi-year set of "Mammals fossils in Slovenia" shows fossil and reconstruction, on the FDC, of Prohyracodon telleri.
+On March 13th, 2020 Slovenian Post Authority issued the fifth stamp of their multi-year set of "Mammals fossils in Slovenia" showing fossil and reconstruction, on the FDC, of Prohyracodon telleri.

-The first stamp of the set issued in 2016 and shown fossil of cave bear.
+The first stamp of the set was issued in 2016 and shows a fossil of a cave bear.

 Prohyracodon telleri is the oldest prehistoric mammal fossil from Motnik village in the Municipality of Kamnik and also known as a Dwarf Rhinoceros.

-The following paragraph was written by Matija Kriznar MSc, palaeontologist, senior curator Slovenian MNatural History Museum and was published in a bulletin Nr.
+The following paragraph was written by Matija Kriznar MSc, palaeontologist and senior curator Slovenian MNatural History Museum and was published in a bulletin Nr.
 130 of Slovenian Post in 2020.

 mandible of Prohyracodon telleri from collection of Kamnik Natural History Museum